Step-by-step guide

 Multi-chain wallet

-One seed phrase gives you wallets on every supported chain: EVM (Hyperliquid, GMX), Solana (Drift, Jupiter), and Cosmos (dYdX).
+One seed phrase gives you wallets on every supported EVM chain (Arbitrum, Ethereum, Polygon, Optimism, Base) — used for Hyperliquid, gTrade, swapping, and bridging.
 All addresses are derived automatically — no extra setup needed.

 2